 The simple 5-5-5 method for making perfect Instant Pot Hard Boiled Eggs.
 You’ll be amazed at how easily they peel, and how creamy and delicious they taste!

-Am I the only one who struggles removing the peel?
 I’ve tried all the tricks, from old eggs, to ice baths, to putting them in the oven (it’s a thing).
 Sometimes I’d get a couple in the batch that peel amazing, and then there are some where I remove half the white part just to get the shell off.
-Our deviled eggs never look pretty, hehe!
+But the 5-5-5 method is flawless.

 - Deviled eggs.
 Now that I have an easy way of making hard boiled eggs that look GOOD outside of their shell, I’ll be sharing my family’s favorite deviled eggs recipe soon!